YILINQ/biharmonic_distance/README.md

 # Distance Between Two Points On 3D Surface
 In computer graphics, there are many known algorithms for defining the *distance between two points on a 3D surface*.
-So far, the most popular distance definitions are the **Geodesic distance** and the **Diffusion distance**, however, each of them has its advantages and drawbacks.
+So far, the most popular distance definitions are the **Geodesic distance** and the **Diffusion distance**.
+However, each of them has its advantages and drawbacks.

-In general, the quality of a distance definition is measured by fulfillment of the following 8 properties:
+In general, the quality of a distance definition is measured by fulfillment of the following 8 properties<sup>[1]</sup>:

 1. **metric**: non-negative, satisfies the identity of indiscernibles, symmetric, and satisfies the triangle inequality;
 2. **smooth**: smooth with respect to perturbations of <img src="./svgs/332cc365a4987aacce0ead01b8bdcc0b.svg?invert_in_darkmode" align=middle width=9.3949878pt height=14.1552444pt/> and <img src="./svgs/deceeaf6940a8c7a5a02373728002b0f.svg?invert_in_darkmode" align=middle width=8.64922575pt height=14.1552444pt/>, with no singularities except derivative discontinuity at <img src="./svgs/332cc365a4987aacce0ead01b8bdcc0b.svg?invert_in_darkmode" align=middle width=9.3949878pt height=14.1552444pt/>;